matteocereda/RNAmotifs/README.md

 export PYTHONPATH=$PYTHONPATH:/path_to_RNAmotifs_root_folder
 ```

-- Download *twoBitToFa* from http://hgdownload.cse.ucsc.edu/admin/exe and place it in the folder path_to_RNAmotifs_root_folder/m3_light/genomes
+- Download *twoBitToFa* from http://hgdownload.cse.ucsc.edu/admin/exe it in the m3_light/genomes